iszell/bitfire/readme+4.txt

 few blocks on disk.
 It cannot create new normal or Bitfire files, it can only overwrite one or a series of tracks advancing t/s by BITFIRE_CONFIG_INTERLEAVE.
-The typical usage would be saving a highscore file in Bitfire format, taking note of the starting t/s and using the save routine to update the file on disk.
+The typical usage would be saving a highscore file in Bitfire format, taking note of the starting t/s what d64write prints and using the save routine to update the file on disk.

-There are common include files for all platforms and drives, you only have to set BITFIRE_SAVE_ADDR to the load address of the save routine.
+There are common (ACME, KickAss, ...) include files for all platforms and drives, you only have to set BITFIRE_SAVE_ADDR to the load address of the save routine.
 The binary release contains precompiled save routines for all installers, they start at:

  - save_c64.prg              : $0400
  - save_plus4_1551.prg       : $0400